masbad123/auto-claim-faucet/README.md

 # Auto Claim Faucet Script

-This project provides an automation script to claim Ethereum Sepolia faucet using Puppeteer, with a delay mechanism per email address.
+This project provides an automation script to claim Ethereum Sepolia faucet using Puppeteer, with a delay mechanism per email address and support for multiple accounts.

 ## Prerequisites

 - Node.js and npm installed on your system.
-- An Ethereum wallet address.
+- An Ethereum wallet address for each email account.
 - A valid reCAPTCHA token.
 - The URL endpoint and element selectors obtained from the browser's developer tools.